rohit12crj/Study-Notes/AWS/RDS/notes.md

-✅ why aurora vs normal RDS
+✅ why aurora over normal RDS

 ---
 ✅ How will u setup connetion to allow someone form on prem to login to aws rds & run querry running in private subnet ?